 During the winter crab season we took full advantage, making sup mang cua (asparagus and crab soup) using fresh dungeness crabs.
 But we also had some king crab meat given to us by The Food Addicts and so we made some bun rieu (crab noodle soup).
 This soup is very hearty and great during the winter months as it combines some of our favorite ingredients of tomatoes, tofu, and crab.

-Unlike pho or bun bo hue where there are slices of meat added, the key protein component to this soup is the crab meat mixture made of the minced crab, ground, pork and egg.
+Unlike pho or bun bo hue where there are slices of meat added, the key protein component to this soup is the crab meat mixture, rieu, made of the minced crab (or alternatively dried shrimp), ground, pork and egg.
 It’s essentially a Vietnamese version of crab cakes but in a soup!
-Some cooks like crab mixture more formed, almost like a patty.
+Some cooks like crab mixture more formed, almost like a meatball or patty.
 While we like it more airy and loose, like pillowy mounds of deliciousness.
 You can adjust how you like it by the ratio of egg to meat in the recipe below—the more airy and soft, the more egg and less ground pork.
-We also like to add minced dried shrimp for extra flavor and shrimp paste for that extra umami.
+Another key ingredient in this mixture is shrimp paste for that extra umami.
 Other variations of this soup includes oc/periwinkle called bun oc.

 Here’s a quick video on how to make this simple yet delicious soup!